RN-USEK/BOOKE/README.md

 -   Explore the book catalog, add books to your wishlist, and make purchases
 -   Use the image upload feature to search for books based on cover images
 -   Leave reviews for purchased books
--   Access the admin panel when you login with admin or manager roles
+-   Access the admin dashboard when you login with admin or manager roles

 ## License